Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Related Work

-Given the importance of S\&P for children’s use of technology, parents have the responsibility of protecting children’s digital S\&P at home~\cite{sun2021they, shmueli2010privacy}.
-Kumar et al.~\cite{kumar2017no} found that children aged 9 years old or younger were most likely to seek help from parents when confronted with unknown risks online and largely relied on parents’ explicit rules to deal with their digital S\&P risks.
+Given the importance of S\&P for children’s technology use, parents have the responsibility in protecting children’s digital S\&P at home~\cite{sun2021they, shmueli2010privacy}.
+Kumar et al.~\cite{kumar2017no} have found that children aged 9 years old or younger are most likely to seek help from parents when confronted with unknown risks online and largely rely on parents’ explicit rules to deal with their digital S\&P risks.
 Other research in this vein has suggested that children of different ages trust their parents’ S\&P protections and guidance such as on data sharing~\cite{livingstone2014developing, yip2019laughing, sun2021they}.
-Additionally, another line of research suggests that parents’ S\&P attitudes and practices may shape that of children~\cite{sun2021they, feng2014teens, wisniewski2015preventative, bowyer2018understanding, shin2012tweens, chai2009internet, boyd2011social}.
-For example, Shin et al.~\cite{shin2012tweens} reported that parents who self-identified as more S\&P-focused also tended to better direct children’s S\&P behavior online.
+Additionally, another line of research has suggested that parents’ S\&P attitudes and practices may shape that of children's~\cite{sun2021they, feng2014teens, wisniewski2015preventative, bowyer2018understanding, shin2012tweens, chai2009internet, boyd2011social}.
+For example, Shin et al.~\cite{shin2012tweens} have reported that parents who self-identify as more S\&P-focused also tend to better direct children’s S\&P behavior online.